graeter-group/grappa/README.md

 ## Installation

 For using Grappa in GROMACS or OPENMM, Grappa in cpu mode is sufficient since the inference runtime of Grappa is usually small compared to the simulation runtime.
+For training, gpu mode is advised, see below.

 ### CPU mode